'I'll warm myself on fire of revenge': Hatred hangs in ruins of Iraq's Sinjar

 “We only go into the houses marked Sunni,” said another Yazidi from the Sinuni district north of the mountain, whose loot included a meat griller and an armchair.

-On a neighboring street, 60 year-old Yazidi Barjis Hassan helped his son drag an entire kitchen unit out of a house.
+On a neighbouring street, 60 year-old Yazidi Barjis Hassan helped his son drag an entire kitchen unit out of a house.

 “All of these people were with Islamic State,” he said.
 “Our religion says it’s forbidden to take from others, but these things are permissible to us.”